Showing top 0 results 0 results found

 Sometimes you need an updated design or fresh copy prepared before you present the project to others.
 Make sure you get that done beforehand.
 If you need input from the team, let them know in the meeting description so they come prepared.

-6. Assign a meeting facilitator
+6. Assign a meeting facilitator and explain their role

 Every meeting should have a designated person who moderates it.
 Most often it’s a leader or a project owner, but not always.
 The meeting facilitator is responsible for achieving the stated objectives and, usually, for taking notes.
 They also provide a summary of the meeting.